ChicagoBoss/ChicagoBoss/README.md

 (just a few kilobytes of memory, compared to megabytes in Rails).
 You can thus keep alive thousands of Comet request with just a few megabytes of memory.
 Also notice that the controller logic remains nice and clean (no callbacks).
-We can perform an arbitrary number of network requests without increasing the scope level.
+We can perform an arbitrary sequence of asynchronous network requests without increasing the scope level.

 *Events*.
 An interesting feature of Chicago Boss is the events API called BossNews.
 With it, you can watch a record or a set of records for changes,